 - Practices: Practices are your ability to implement controls within CMMC.
-Practices more specifically relate to the concept of “cyber hygiene” under CMMC, with the number of processes in place increasing the quality of an organization’s hygiene.
+Practices more specifically relate to the concept of “cyber hygiene” under CMMC, with the number of processes increasing the quality of an organization’s hygiene.

 At each level of CMMC, your organization must be able to meet an increasingly rigorous measurement of the processes you have in place and the practices that you can put into place.

-The Five Levels of CMMC Certification
+The Three Levels of CMMC Certification

 With those facts in mind, we can break down the basics of CMMC certification levels: